jennifer-remus-i8-psRx69lc-unsplash.jpg

 Our leadership team is a volunteer group representing various Christian denominations and ministries across the state of Maine.

 Sr. Ann Boyle, RSR, a Sister of Our Lady of the Holy Rosary, received her certification in Spiritual Direction from Cardinal Stritch University, Milwaukee, WI.
 Sister Ann ministers in Spiritual Formation: spiritual direction, retreat ministry, and the RSR Associate Ministry.
 In Maine, she completed the Parish Ministry Development Program and has served several parishes as RCIA director, as Eucharistic Minister with ministry to the homebound, as Chairperson for Worship and Spirituality, and as a member of the Parish Council.
 Sister Ann has a growing appreciation for Ignatian Spirituality.
-Presently, she is involved as a spiritual director for the Ignatian Exercises in Everyday Life and is the monthly spiritual animator for the Ignatian Volunteer Corps, Portland, ME.
+Presently, she is involved as a spiritual director for the Ignatian Exercises in Everyday Life.

 Katherine Crosson served as the Ignatian Volunteer Corps Portland Regional Director from June 2019 – September 2022.
 IVC is a national organization founded twenty-eight years ago by two Jesuit priests which invites individuals aged 50+ to use their professional and lifetime experience in direct and indirect service to the poor and disadvantaged while deepening their faith.
 In 2012, upon retirement from the US Department of Health and Human Services (National Cancer Institute and the Agency for Healthcare Research and Quality) Kathy joined the IVC Metro DC/Maryland Region and worked directly with asylum seekers before moving to Cape Elizabeth with her husband in the fall of 2017.
 She is most grateful for a career bookended by Peace Corps Service in Togo, West Africa, and the IVC.
 Kathy and her husband enjoy hiking, traveling and snowshoeing.